jamessimone/apex-rollup/README.md

 #### Other Rollup Plugins

-To perform additional post-processing on the newly updated parent records, a ["callback" plugin](plugins/RollupCallback) is also now available as a 2GP unmanaged package.
+ - To perform additional post-processing on the newly updated parent records, a ["callback" plugin](plugins/RollupCallback) is also now available as a 2GP unmanaged package.
 For more information, check out [the Readme](plugins/RollupCallback), as there are a variety of options available when it comes to post-processing.

+ - If you need to generate additional test code coverage for `apex-rollup` (which might be necessary in a highly declarative org), you can install the [Extra Code Coverage plugin](plugins/ExtraCodeCoverage), which automatically gets updated any time I make changes to tests here.

 ### Multi-Currency Orgs